 - Results in bad writing: Whatever the quality of the text(s) you’re plagiarising, a paper made up of a patchwork of different unacknowledged sources is usually a mess.

 Frequently asked questions about plagiarism

 The consequences of plagiarism vary depending on the type of plagiarism and the context in which it occurs.
-For example, submitting a whole essay by someone else will usually have severe consequences, while accidental citation errors are considered less serious.
+For example, submitting a whole paper by someone else will have the most severe consequences, while accidental citation errors are considered less serious.

 If you’re a student, then you might fail the course, be suspended or expelled, or be obligated to attend a workshop on plagiarism.
 It depends on whether it’s your first offence or you’ve done it before.

 As an academic or professional, plagiarising seriously damages your reputation.
-You might also lose your research funding and/or your job, and you could even face legal consequences for copyright infringement.
+You might also lose your research funding or your job, and you could even face legal consequences for copyright infringement.

 - Is plagiarism illegal?